-- General Lighting: Ceiling lighting powerful enough to encompass the entire kitchen area; and
+- General lighting, or ambient lighting: Ceiling lighting powerful enough to illuminate the entire kitchen area

-- Work Lighting: Lights that illuminate small, specific zones, such as places where food preparation or cooking will be done.
+- Work lighting, or task lighting: Lights that illuminate small, specific zones, such as islands and countertop prep and cooking areas

 One answer to the quandary of kitchen ceiling lighting is to install hanging pendant light fixtures.
 Hanging pendants bring the lights down to just above head level and are often vertically adjustable.
 Hanging pendants can be fixed in place or can be inserted into track lighting tracks.

 One bit of advice regarding kitchen pendant lights: go sparingly on them.
 Recessed lights can be multiplied almost endlessly because they are mounted flush with the ceiling and are not very noticeable.
 However, because pendant lights are hanging down, adding more than three or four begins to make the kitchen look cluttered.
 But if your pendant lights are spaced out intelligently, they will adequately illuminate most work surfaces.
 The one areas they can't reach are counter spaces under wall cabinets.